-On August 28, 2020 the Department of Treasury and Internal Revenue Service issued guidance implementing the Presidential Memorandum issued on August 8, 2020, allowing employers to defer withholding and payment of the employee’s portion of the Social Security tax if the employee’s wages are below a certain amount.
+On August 28, 2020 the Department of Treasury and Internal Revenue Service issued guidance implementing the Presidential Memorandum issued on August 8, 2020.
+This allowed employers to defer withholding and payment of the employee’s portion of the Social Security tax if the employee’s wages are below a certain amount.

 This deferral generally applies to wages paid starting September 1, 2020, through December 31, 2020.